groue/GRMustache/guides/runtime/helpers.md

     }
     @end

-We, again, need some container object, in order to attach our helper to the `localize` key:
+This time, we need to explicitely attach our helper to the `localize` key.
+Let's go with a dictionary:

-    LocalizedStringHelper *localizeHelper = [[[LocalizedStringHelper alloc] init] autorelease];
+    [template renderObjects:[NSDictionary dictionaryWithObjectsAndKeys:
-    id mustacheHelper = [NSDictionary dictionaryWithObject:localizeHelper forKey:@"localize"];
+                             localizeHelper, @"localize",

-And now the rendering is done as usual:
+                             data.cart,      @"cart",

-    [template renderObjects:mustacheHelper, self, nil];
+                             nil]];

-Speaking of encapsulation, our `LocalizedStringHelper` can even now support localization tables.
+Did you notice?
+Our `LocalizedStringHelper` can now support localization tables.
 This is left as an exercise for the reader :-)

 ## Usages of helpers